cryvate/project-euler/README.md

 # Library features

+- Going to and from arbitrary base and digits
-- Floor and ceil of square root of an arbitrary size integer.
+- Floor and ceil of square root of an arbitrary size integer
+- Find the decimal (or any base) representation of a fraction
 - Sequences as generators:
   + Fibonacci
+  + Collatz
   + Primes
-  + ...
+  + Triangle (and related)
 - Number Theory
+  + Basics like (extended) gcd(/Bezout), lcd
+  + Prime sieve
+  + Finding (smallest/largest/all) prime factors/multiplicity
+  + Euler's Totient function
+  + Divisor count/sum
-  + ...
+  + Continued fractions
+  + Pythagorean triplets with filter support

 # Documentation